JollyGreg/cc-player_detector_door/README.md

 # player_detector enabled door protection

 ## for your information
-requires:
+Blocks required:
 ```
 Player detector
 Computer
-redstone relay
+Redstone relay

-potentially:
+Potentially requires:
-- modems
+- 4 Modems
-- network cable
+- Network cable
 ```

+Startup.lua reads player names from whitelist.txt.

+Whitelist file is not made automatically if it doesn't exist, this must be created manually

-Reads player names from whitelist.txt does not automatically make the whitelist file this must be created manually seperate player names by new lines, for example:
+## to make whitelist file
+seperate player names by new lines, for example:

 ```